 Existing Site Condition Evaluation

 The existing facility conditions were assessed as part of the DUSEL Preliminary Design and documented in the DUSEL PDR, Section 5.2.4, which is excerpted below.
-The portions of DUSEL’s assessment included here have been edited to reflect current activities and to reference only that portion of the assessment that are pertinent to the LBNF Project.
+The portions of DUSEL’s assessment that are included were edited to reflect current activities and and only that portion of the assessment that are pertinent to the LBNF Project.
 References to the DUSEL Project are from that time, and are now considered historic.

 Existing Facilities and Site Assessment